bahmutov/talks/dependencies-best-practices-node.md

 Splitting things into dependencies allows to remove bunch of things from your mind, and allows the concentration on immediate task at hand.
 ```

+## Conclusions

+Splitting a large project makes *staying up to date* a problem.
+Tools like [next-update](https://github.com/bahmutov/next-update) solve it.

 [slides-now-footer]: "@bahmutov"
 [slides-now-theme]: "full"